MartinFalatic/puppeteer-explorations/README.md

 To run locally, `docker-compose up --build` should suffice

+A simple webpage is served at `localhost:4242` - a screenshot and PDF will be generated in `./output`

 Tested on Windows 10 via Docker, and should work on Mac and Linux just as well